Konstantin-Pavlov/info-board-rest-service/README.md

 # Info Board REST Service

+- ISSUE: CONTROLLERS TESTS IS NOT WORKING
+- probable cause: perhaps because the service object is initialized in the controller itself.
+- solution: Move the initialization somewhere else?

 ## Overview

 The **Info Board REST Service** is a web application designed to manage user information.
 It provides a RESTful API for user management, allowing users and messages to be created, retrieved, updated, and deleted.
 The application is built using Java, Maven, and various modern frameworks and libraries.